Frequently Asked Questions

 That depends.
-Every case is different.
-If you are a new patient, you will need to see the physician in the office prior to scheduling a colonoscopy.
-Our physician or nurse practitioner will do a history and physical to assure that you are healthy and have no medical problems that may make it unsafe for you to undergo the procedure.
-If you have no digestive symptoms and need a screening exam, we often just review your family doctor's last evaluation.
-In general, return patients who have been seen in the recent past do not need a preoperative office visit unless their health status has changed.
+Every case is unique.
+If you are a new patient, you will probably need to visit our office prior to scheduling a colonoscopy.
+Our physician or Nurse Practitioner will perform a history and physical to assure that you are healthy and have no medical problems that may hinder the safety of the procedure.
+If you have no digestive symptoms, but need a screening exam, we often just review your family doctor's last evaluation.
+Further details may be necessary, and will be requested during a phone call.
+In general, returning patients who have been treated in the recent past do not need a preoperative office visit unless their health status has changed.

-Does a colonoscopy show if I have colon cancer?
+Does a colonoscopy indicate whether I have colon cancer?

 Yes.
-In fact, colonoscopy is considered to be the most accurate way to determine the health of your colon.
-This includes checking for cancer, polyps, colitis, diverticulosis, and other less common lower digestive problems.
-Even more importantly, colonoscopy can prevent colon cancer by detecting and removing precancerous polyps.
+A colonoscopy is recognized as the most accurate way to determine the health of your colon.
+During this procedure, we check for cancer, polyps, colitis, diverticulosis, and other less common lower digestive problems.
+Even more importantly, a colonoscopy can help prevent colon cancer by effective detection and removal of precancerous polyps.

 Should I bring a family member or friend to my procedure?